 PL2012 evaluate several climate conditions and uncertain parameter scenarios, including present-day and Last Glacial Maximum (LGM) climate states.
-Then, with the model constrained by the present-day and LGM parameter estimates, they conduct climate projections under several CO2 forcing scenarios.
-We revisit their PD1 scenario: a present-day test with five (scalar) parameters, summarized in Table 1, as control variables.
-Here we summarize the model in relation to these parameters, and the reader is referred to PL2012 for a thorough description of all model parameters and related equations.
-The ocean mixed-layer depth, H_0 , controls the effective heat capacity of the atmosphere-ocean system.
-A is a constant term in the calculation of the outgoing longwave radiation F{∞}^{\uparrow} , which also depends linearly on the surface temperature and the logarithm of the ratio of the actual value of the atmospheric CO2 concentration to a reference value (Eq.
+Then, with the model constrained by the present-day and LGM parameter estimates, they conduct climate projections under several CO_2 forcing scenarios.
+We revisit their PD1 scenario; a present-day test with five (scalar) parameters, summarized in Table 1, as control variables.
+Here we summarize the model in relation with these parameters, and the reader is referred to PL2012 for a thorough description of all model parameters and related equations.
+The ocean mixed layer depth, H_o , controls the effective heat capacity of the atmosphere-ocean system.
+A is a constant term in the calculation of the outgoing longwave radiation F{∞}^{\uparrow} , which also depends linearly on the surface temperature and the logarithm of the ratio of the actual value of the atmospheric CO_2 concentration to a reference value (Eq.
 6 in PL2012).
-Meridional heat transport is treated as a diffusive process driven by latitudinal temperature gradients, whereby the horizontal heat transport depends linearly on a thermal diffusion coefficient $K{ao}(x)$ given by $K{ao}(x) = K_o(1 + K_2 x^2 + K_4 x^4)$, where K_0, K_2 , and K_4 are the remaining three parameters included in the control vector (Table 1), and $x = \sin \Phi$, where Φ is latitude.
+Meridional heat transport is treated as a diffusive process driven by latitudinal temperature gradients, where the horizontal heat transport depends linearly on a thermal diffusion coefficient $K{ao}(x)$, given by $K{ao}(x) = K_o(1 + K_2 x^2 + K_4 x^4)$, where K_0 , K_2 , and K_4 are the remanning three parameters included in the control vector (Table 1), and K_0 where K_0 is latitude.